MateoMat/PHARMA_WEEKLY_SELL_OUT_ESTIMATION/01.Data Mining/README.md

 # Product qualification for models
 As mentioned earlier, each SKU requires a separate model to be built.
-But to answer the question of which products qualify for research we will do the following analysis.
+But to answer the question of which products qualify are best for research we will do the following analysis.

 # correlation
 # ND Stock